-Free Website Directory Submission: Does It Still Help SEO?
+Free Website Directory Submission for SEO: Does It Still Work in 2025?

 Remember the early 2000s, when submitting your website to as many online directories as possible was considered SEO gold?
 Back then, webmasters would spend countless hours filling out submission forms across hundreds of directories in hopes of climbing those coveted search engine rankings.
 Fast forward to today, and the SEO landscape has transformed dramatically.